LanLab/ShigEiFinder/README.md

 # ShigEIFinder
 This is a tool that is used to identify differentiate *Shigella*/EIEC using cluster-specific genes and identify the serotype using O-antigen/H-antigen genes.
-This pipeline can serotype over 59 *Shigella* and 22 EIEC serotypes.
+This pipeline can serotype over 59 *Shigella* and 22 EIEC serotypes using either assembled whole genomes or Whole Genome Sequencing (WGS) reads.
 The results are outputted in a tabular format which if saved as a file can be opened in Excel or other tabular programs.

 Example:
 ````